aircheats/vmware-cf-guide/docs/start.md

 In this guide the Virtual Machines will be using Windows 7.
 This will work pretty well with CrossFire even in 2021.

-You can download Windows 7 from [Microsoft's Website](https://www.microsoft.com/en-us/software-download/windows7).
+You can download Windows 7 from <a href="https://www.microsoft.com/en-us/software-download/windows7" target="_blank">Microsoft's Website</a>.

 ## Preparing CrossFire Client